NobilityDeviant/ZenDownloader/README.md

 **ZenDownloader** should now support Windows, Mac and Linux.

-*If the new universal JAR doesn't work for you, you can still try to run it with IntelliJ: [Building](https://github.com/NobilityDeviant/ZenDownloader/blob/master/README.md#building)*
+*If the new universal JAR doesn't work for you, please report any issue here: [JAR Issue](https://github.com/NobilityDeviant/ZenDownloader/issues/38)*

 It has been tested on Windows 7, Windows 10, Windows 11, Ubuntu 22.04.04, Pop!_OS 22.04 and Fedora 42.